madaster/madaster.github.io/index.md

 ### General manuals

  * Open the <a href="https://docs.madaster.com/files/Madaster_Quick_Start_Guide.pdf" target="_blank">Madaster Quick Start Guide</a> – this briefly describes the necessary steps from registration to the creation of a materials passport in Madaster.
+ * Read the manual<a href="https://docs.madaster.com/files/Madaster_Manual_Madaster_Action_Plan_v1.0.pdf" target="_blank"> Madaster Action plan</a> - this document describes the necessary process steps that lead to the delivery of a materials passport in the Madaster platform.
+ * Read the manual <a href="https://docs.madaster.com/files/Madaster_Manual_Add_Products_v1.0.pdf" target="_blank">How to add products in Madaster</a> – this document describes in detail how to add different product types in the Madaster platform
  * Download the <a href="https://docs.madaster.com/files/Madaster%20Materiaal%20Lijst%202019%20NL%20UK.xlsx">Madaster Material List 2019 EN UK</a> - it displays the materials in Dutch and English that are standard in the Madaster database.

 ### BIM-specific manuals & templates